VetleSkaar/IT1901/readme.md

 With this application we aim to build a casino, where users can gamble using currency.

+We plan to have several games in the casino.

 [Insert App picture here]

-Userstories; \n
+Userstories;

--As a customer, I want to be able to gamble so that I can become rich. \n -As an owner, I want my customers to lose money so that I can become rich. \n -As an owner, I want to test my application to avoid upset customers. \n -As a user, I want the application to be viewable and not just in the terminal. \n
+-As a customer, I want to be able to gamble so that I can become rich.

+-As an owner, I want my customers to lose money so that I can become rich.

+-As an owner, I want to test my application to avoid upset customers.

+-As a user, I want the application to be viewable and not just in the terminal.

 From lectures, remove later.
 ''User stories